GGiecold-zz/DBSCAN_multiplex/README.md

 References
 ----------

-* Ester, M., Kriegel, H.-P., Sander, J. and Xu, X. (1996) "A density-based algorithm for discovering clusters in large spatial databases with noise".
-Proceedings of the Second International Conference on Knowledge Discovery and Data Mining (KDD-96).
-AAAI Press. pp. 226–231.
+* Ester, M., Kriegel, H.-P., Sander, J. and Xu, X., "A Density-Based Algorithm for Discovering Clusters in Large Spatial Databases with Noise".
+In: Proceedings of the Second International Conference on Knowledge Discovery and Data Mining (KDD-96), pp. 226–231.
+1996
-* Kriegel, H.-P., Kroeger, P., Sander, J. and Zimek, A. (2011).
-"Density-based Clustering".
-WIREs Data Mining and Knowledge Discovery 1 (3): 231–240.
+* Kriegel, H.-P., Kroeger, P., Sander, J. and Zimek, A., "Density-based Clustering".
+In: WIREs Data Mining and Knowledge Discovery, 1, 3, pp. 231–240.
+2011